xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 #### Layers

 Layers are optional components that augment the Vulkan system.
-They can intercept, evaluate, and modify existing Vulkan commands on their way from the application down to the hardware.
+They can intercept, evaluate, and modify existing Vulkan functions on their way from the application down to the hardware.
 Layers are implemented as libraries that can be enabled in different ways (including by application request) and are loaded during CreateInstance.
-Each layer can chooses to hook (intercept) any Vulkan commands which in turn can be ignored, augmented, or simply passed along.
-A layer does not need to intercept all Vulkan commands.
-It may choose to intercept all known commands, or, it may choose to intercept only one command.
+Each layer can chooses to hook (intercept) any Vulkan functions which in turn can be ignored, augmented, or simply passed along.
+A layer does not need to intercept all Vulkan functions.
+It may choose to intercept all known functions, or, it may choose to intercept only one function.

 Some examples of features that layers may expose include:
  * Validating API usage
  * Adding the ability to perform Vulkan API tracing and debugging
  * Overlay additional content on the applications surfaces

-Because layers are optionaly, you may choose to enable layers for debugging your application, but then disable any layer usage when you release your product.
+Because layers are optionally, you may choose to enable layers for debugging your application, but then disable any layer usage when you release your product.